-even tightening the error tolerance on this solver does not resolve this problem.
+Table 8 contains the runtimes for the equally distributed islet structure using all available numerical methods.
+Since it is too complicated to analytically compute the Jacobian of the seven variable model, results for the dense and sparse Jacobians are not available for the seven variable model.
+First of all, Matlab's ode45 returns an invalid solution, so it cannot be used for this model; even tightening the error tolerance on this solver does not resolve this problem.
 This is a cautionary tale about applying a non-stiff solver to a stiff problem.
 The error estimated in this well-known and reliable solver is not able to detect that it is producing garbage.
 For simulations that did not run out of memory, ode113 has a greater runtime than any of the numerical methods using ode15s.
 This demonstrates dramatically the need for a stiff solver for this model.
 Among the stiff solvers, we observe that the original ode15s can run out of memory for larger N. For the cases where it does not run out of memory, providing the AD Jacobian often achieves a slightly faster runtime.
 Providing the sparsity pattern of the Jacobian to the original ode15s achieves yet faster runtimes for small N, though as N increases the runtime also generally increases in comparison to AD Jacobian.
-In fact, for the synchronization coupling strength for N = 7 the AD Jacobian has a runtime of approximately 2 days whereas the run where the sparsity pattern is provided takes longer than the maximum time of 5 days allowed on our system.
-But clearly, neither providing the sparsity pattern of the Jacobian nor providing the AD Jacobian fixes the fundamental problem of the original ode15s running out of memory.
-This necessitates the use of the memory modified ode15s.
-Already with a numerical Jacobian, the modified ode15s is significantly faster, in addition to never running out of memory, also for cases, where the original ode15s does not run out of memory.
-In turn, both providing the sparsity pattern of the Jacobian and providing an AD Jacobian
+In fact, for the synchronization coupling strength for N = 7 the AD Jacobian has a runtime of approximately 2 days whereas the run where the sparsity pattern is provided takes longer than the maximum time of 5 days allowed on

-Table 8: Runtimes in seconds for the seven variable model for the equally distributed islet structure using all available numerical methods, where O.M. signifies a simulation that ran out of memory, E.T. signifies a simulation that ran for over 5 days, and I.S. represents a simulation that provided an invalid solution.
+Table 6Runtimes in seconds for the three variable model for the equally distributed islet structure using all numerical methods, where O.M. signifies a simulation that ran out of memory.